smitroma/test.best/wp-content/plugins/googleappslogin-premium/readme.txt

 However, you may have configured your site to run so that the login pages can be accessed by *either* HTTP *or* HTTPS.
 In that case, you may run into problems.
-We recommend that you set [FORCE_SSL_ADMIN](http://codex.wordpress.org/Administration_Over_SSL) or at least FORCE_SSL_LOGIN to true.
+We recommend that you set [FORCE_SSL_ADMIN](http://codex.wordpress.org/Administration_Over_SSL) to true.
 This will ensure that all users are consistently using HTTPS for login.

 You may then need to ensure the Redirect URL and Web Origin in the Google Cloud Console are